Is Kratom Legal In Colorado?

-We’re excited to give you an update on the front lines and answer the question: is kratom legal in Colorado?
+We’re excited to give you an update from the front lines of kratom advocacy work and answer the question on your mind: is kratom legal in Colorado?

-On March 2, 2022, our co-founder Sam Weber testified in favor of the Kratom Consumer Protection Act (KCPA) at the Colorado State Senate.
+On March 2, 2022, Top Tree Herbs’ co-founder Sam Weber testified in favor of the Kratom Consumer Protection Act (KCPA) at the Colorado State Senate.
 He was joined by the American Kratom Association and colleagues from the Colorado kratom industry.

 The bill under discussion—Senate Bill 22-120—establishes a simple regulatory framework for kratom in Colorado.
 The Colorado version mirrors kratom regulations in the states that have already passed the KCPA—Nevada, Utah, Arizona, Oklahoma, and Georgia.
 It will mark an important change in Colorado’s kratom industry.